jjvanzon/JJs-Reference-Architecture/Misc Documents/Multi-Platform Deployment Compatibility Issues.md

   To make translations in resource files work, you need to check the supported cultures in the Properties editor in the Windows Phone 8 Visual Studio project.

-- ### “Development Build” Keeps Showing
+- ### “Development Build" Keeps Showing

-  In the Visual Studio project, select the Configuration “Master” instead of “Release” or “Debug” to make the text “Development Build” disappear from the application running on the phone.
+  In the Visual Studio project, select the Configuration “Master" instead of “Release" or “Debug" to make the text “Development Build" disappear from the application running on the phone.

 - ### System.ServiceModel